 Hitchens was a writer.
 He was an impressive writer.
 He was learned, witty, curious and charismatic enough to describe people, places and books better than almost anyone.
 I will never forget, to mention a few examples, his essays on North Korea, Agent Orange, Henry Kissinger, Philip Larkin, Philip Roth and, from his last days, death.
 Significantly, he also makes his readers want to write – not just to get as much money, friends and sex as he has had but because, after reading him, people, places and books are suffused with excitement.

 But he wanted to change the world.
-He should have been disappointed.
+He would have been disappointed.
 He died as a believer in the “Arab Spring”, which, now, is something of a graveyard for idealistic internationalism.
 The God argument in which he was such a tireless participant has grown ever more crude, even as, indifferent to it, Europe has slid further into atomised apatheism and theocratic Islam has continued to spread.
 From Trump to Brexit to the migration crisis, the world looks very different to the one he explored.

 Perhaps Hitchens’ most enduring legacy will be stylistic.
 He writes little of his TV appearances and public debates but he was perhaps best known for what have been called “Hitchslaps”: his caustic and sometimes cruel but often very witty condemnations, put-downs and insults of his rhetorical opponents.
 Far less cultured, insightful and entertaining people now have their favourite jibes featured in videos bearing titles like, “Milo Yiannopoulos DESTROYS feminist”.
 Well, there is nothing wrong with rhetoric.
 But one’s rhetoric has to be employed in the service of principles and policies one has established are good, true and worth promoting.
 That, I believe, is where, for all his virtues, Christopher Hitchens failed.